-I discuss simple ways to select a credit card, use it efficiently and maximize its benefits.
+I discuss simple ways to select the best credit card in India and use it efficiently and maximize its benefits.
 This post is part of ₹e-Assemble: a series on the basics of money management for young earners.
 You will be surprised as to how many people do not understand how a credit card works and how many people get into huge credit card debt because they did not read the terms and conditions before using it.

 A few years ago, I took my M. Sc class out to lunch.
 Since I rarely eat out, I wanted to figure out ball-park costs.
 One kid said, “just use your card, sir, swipe karo”.
 He assumed that if I swipe my card, I don’t need to pay the bill!
 Personally, I am not a fan of credit and inspired by Jack Reacher cancelled my SBI card as I was not using it.
 My wife has had the same Citibank card for the last 17 years (which do I use as mentioned below) and we have never once bothered to find out the benefits it has or used its reward points.
 We just are not wired that way.
 So you might be surprised to see this post from me.
 Am I the right guy to start a discussion on how to select a credit card?

 Yes, I am.
 For the simple reason that credit card selection is hardly difficult and anyone who has the common sense to put in a little effort can choose well and more importantly use it right.
 In Gamechanger, my young co-author Pranav Surya discusses how to choose select cards and maximise benefits.
 I cannot match up with him, but try my best, I will.
 Let us get started with the basics.